omerbsezer/Fast-Kubernetes/README.md

 5. **Promoting Best Practices:** Through its various features and capabilities, Meshery encourages the adoption of best practices in cloud-native infrastructure management, such as using standardized designs and patterns.

 Meshery is designed to be a versatile and powerful tool that addresses the modern needs of infrastructure management in cloud-native environments, making it easier for engineers to manage their infrastructure with confidence and efficiency.

+### Quick Start Guide <a name="meshery-quick-start-guide"></a>

+Getting Meshery up and running locally on a Docker-enabled system or in Kubernetes is easy.
+Meshery deploys as a set of Docker containers, which can be deployed to either a Docker host or Kubernetes cluster.

+### Installation Guide <a name="meshery-installation-guide"></a>

+### Meshery is for all cloud and cloud native infrastructure

+Infrastructure diversity is a reality for any enterprise.
+Whether you're running a single Kubernetes cluster or multiple Kubernetes clusters, on one cloud or multiple clouds, you'll find that Meshery supports your infrastructure diversity (or lack thereof).

+### Meshery's Functionality <a name="#meshery-functionality"></a>

+Meshery supports all Kubernetes-based infrastructure including most cloud services of AWS and GCP platforms.
+Meshery features can be categorized by:

+1. Performance Management
+   - Workload and performance characterization with both built-in and external load generators
+   - Prometheus and Grafana integration
+2. Lifecycle Management (Day 0, Day 1)
+   - Cloud and cloud native provisioning
+   - Discovery and onboarding of existing environments and workloads
+3. Configuration Management (Day 2)
+   - Cloud native patterns catalog
+   - Configuration best practices
+   - Policy engine for relationship inference and context-aware design
+4. Collaboration
+   - Multi-player infrastructure design and operation
+5. Data Plane Intelligence
+   - Registry and configuration of WebAssembly filters for Envoy
+6. Interoperability and Federation
+   - Integration with thousands of cloud services and cloud native projects
+   - Manage multiple Infrastructure components concurrently
+   - Connect to multiple clusters independently

+### Meshery is for Developers, Operators, and Product Owners

+Whether making a Day 0 adoption choice or maintaining a Day 2 deployment, Meshery has useful capabilities in either circumstance.
+Targeted audience for Meshery project would be any technology operators that leverage cloud native infrastructurein their ecosystem; this includes developers, devops engineers, decision makers, architects, and organizations that rely on microservices platform.

+### Meshery is for cloud native patterns

+Through [Models]({{site.baseurl}}/concepts/logical/models), Meshery describes infrastructure under management, enabling you to define cloud native designs and patterns and then to export those designs and share within the <a href="https://meshery.io/catalog" target="_self_">Meshery Catalog</a>.

+### Meshery is for performance management

+Meshery helps users weigh the value of their cloud native deployments against the overhead incurred in running different deployment scenarios and different configruations.
+Meshery provides statistical analysis of the request latency and throughput seen across various permutations of your workload, infrastructure and infrastructure configuration.
+In addition to request latency and throughput, Meshery also tracks memory and CPU overhead in of the nodes in your cluster.
+Establish a performance benchmark and track performance against this baseline as your environment changes over time.

 ### Architectural Components <a name="meshery-architectural-components"></a>